Microsoft/azure-docs.cs-cz/articles/remote-rendering/tutorials/unity/view-remote-models/view-remote-models.md

     public static RemoteRenderingCoordinator instance;

     // AccountDomain must be '<region>.mixedreality.azure.com' - if no '<region>' is specified, connections will fail
-    // For most people '<region>' is either 'westus2' or 'westeurope' [SerializeField]
+    // The list of regions is available at https://docs.microsoft.com/azure/remote-rendering/reference/regions [SerializeField]
     private string accountDomain = "westus2.mixedreality.azure.com";
     public string AccountDomain